 In thermal methods, on the other hand, increasing the temperature in the well or reservoir causes viscosity to decrease, thus improving the heavy oil and bitumen mobility.
-For instance, in the steam-assisted gravity drainage (SAGD), the placement of the injection and producer wells is almost identical to the one in the VAPEX method; however, instead of the solvent vapor, hot steam is injected.
-After the hydrodynamic linking between wells is obtained by the initial steam treatment of both wells, the injection of steam is continued in the injection well, where hydrocarbons are affected by the steam expansion.
-The temperatures of this treatment can reach over 200 °C, thus initiating a highly mobile gravitational drainage of bitumen and heavy oil towards the underlying producing well.
-In addition to the SAGD, cyclic steam stimulation (CSS) is used, where one well is used for injection and production.
-In this approach, hot steam is injected into the targeted formation and left to soak up and warm the oil, followed by the production cycle.
-Another well-known thermal method is in-situ combustion (ISC) or fireflooding, where an oxidizing gas (i.e., air) is injected into the formation, which causes the ignition of heavy oil in-situ.
+For instance, in steam-assisted gravity drainage (SAGD), the placement of the injection and producer wells is almost identical to the one in the VAPEX method; however, instead of the solvent vapor, hot steam is injected.
+After the hydrodynamic linking between wells is obtained by the initial steam treatment of both wells, steam injection is continued in the injection well, where hydrocarbons are affected by the steam expansion.
+The temperatures of this treatment can be over 200 °C, thus initiating a highly mobile gravitational drainage of bitumen and heavy oil towards the underlying producing well.
+This method and its' variations were successfully utilized in numerous projects, most notably in Canadian heavy oil reservoirs where viscosities vary from a couple of hundreds up to 3.106 cP6.
+In addition to the SAGD, cyclic steam stimulation (CSS) is used, where the same well is used for injection and production.
+In this approach, hot steam is injected into the targeted formation and left to soak up to heat the oil, followed by the production cycle.
+Reports in the literature show that CSS is suitable for oil viscosities from 50 cP to 350,000 cP 7.
+As a follow-up to CSS, steam flooding is usually performed, where steam is continuously injected into the targeted formation without a soaking period.
+Since this process is heavily influenced by horizontal and vertical sweep efficiency, much attention is given to monitoring steam fingering and channeling, which is why steam flooding has shown to be most successful for reservoirs with oil viscosity ranging from 20 - 20,000 cP8.
+Another well-known thermal method is in-situ combustion (ISC) or fire flooding, where an oxidizing gas (i.e., air) is injected into the formation, which causes the ignition of heavy oil in-situ.
 In this set-up, the portion of the hydrocarbon's heavier components is utilized as a fuel for further propagation of the combustion front, where exothermal reaction heats the surrounding rocks and thus lowers the oil viscosity.
 An added benefit of ISC is that the heavier components are being consumed due to the thermal cracking, which results in upgraded oil.
+Although there were many pilot studies for ISC between the 1960s - 1980s in heavy oil reservoirs with oil viscosities from $40 \cdot 10^3$ to $1 \cdot 10^6$ cP, the commercially successful ISC projects were performed in reservoirs with oil viscosity between 20 - 8000 cP 9.